klappy/translation-helps-mcp/docs/TRANSLATION_HELPS_DISTILLED_WISDOM.md

 ### The Showcase Lesson

-On 2025-01-08, proper branching was skipped during showcase implementation.
+Early in the project development (July 16-17, 2025), proper branching was skipped during showcase implementation.
 The lesson:

 > **Process discipline is as important as technical excellence.**